Writing the Proposal

 When Should You Begin Writing Your Statement?

 You should start working on a draft soon after having discussed with a BIS/IDIM advisor about your course list, concentration areas, and possible theme.
 Plan to show a draft of your statement well before the application deadline.
-You should expect to write about three drafts before your program proposal is ready for formal submission.
-Proposals for the individually designed interdepartmental major (IDIM), in particular, require numerous drafts in order for students to clarify their theme and the interrelatedness of their courses.
+You should expect to write about more than one draft before your program proposal is ready for formal submission.
+Proposals for the individually designed interdepartmental major (IDIM), in particular, require several drafts in order for students to clarify their theme and the interrelatedness of their courses.
 Students who have a BIS/IDIM advisor review their proposal drafts have much more success in having their proposal approved.